vaarigupta/LearnITGirl_CodeChat/README.md

 ![Working project](./SNAPS/main.png)

-The concerned project is being developed under the programme **Learn IT, Girl !** .
+The concerned project is being developed under the program **Learn IT, Girl !** .
 My project name is **CodeChat** which is being developed under the eye of my mentor [@vishaka](https://github.com/vishakha-lall)

 ## What is CodeChat all about?

-A code chat is basically a code editor which allows programmer to compile , send code in a specific language to other users .

-Highlighted Points:-

-- User can switch between Normal Chat to CodeChat

-- A complete authentication system with a functionality to create and join a session
+ - CodeChat is used for sending codes like a chat message and makes your code easily shareable to others who have joined the session.
+ - If one user sends the code then, it is available to all other users who are currently active on that particular session.

-- when a user creates a code chat then a key is generated which is
+ - If a new user joins a chat then, all the current members get a flash message of his / her joining the chat.

-shareable and whoever enters this key then they can join that particular session

-- Allows easy sharing of code among various participants.

-- Allows to write code in various programming languages like C , C++ , Java , Python

-- Allows to change the theme of code Editor
+## Advantages of CodeChat

+   It will play an effective role to assist programmers who are remotely located and need to share their code in collaboration

+-   There is a availability of CHATBOX through which programmers can convey message to other programmers by sending message .

+-   By providing a feature of sending message to all at once, ,the workload becomes less of the project manager

+# Technology Used

+ - Spring boot
+ - Web Socket
+ - HTML
+ - CSS
+ - Javascript

+# Tools Used

+ - Eclipse Oxygen
+ - Visual Studio Code
+ -  Command line prompt
+ - Spring boot Suite

 ## Set up Environment